compose-eu/Appcelerator/README.md

 ##Load a Service Object definition

-The json definition can be stored in the `./definitions` folder (eg `./definitions/drone.json`)
+The json definition can be stored in the `./definitions` folder (eg `./definitions/drone.json`) The definition path can be specified either as a path eg. `../so/definitions/drone.json`

 ```
 // use just the json filename